Skip to content

 • Value for extension.yaml: extension-site-general-configuration

-• Location in the Netlify UI: Site configuration > Access & security
+• Location in the Netlify UI: Project configuration > Access & security

 • Component name: SiteAccessConfigurationSurface